forcedotcom/SalesforceMobileSDK-iOS/UPGRADE.md

 ## Upgrading from a previous version of the SDK?

-Please see the [Mobile SDK Development Guide](https://github.com/forcedotcom/SalesforceMobileSDK-Shared/blob/master/doc/mobile_sdk.pdf?raw=true) for notes on upgrading from prior versions of the SDK.
+See the [Mobile SDK Development Guide](https://github.com/forcedotcom/SalesforceMobileSDK-Shared/blob/master/doc/mobile_sdk.pdf?raw=true) for notes on upgrading from prior versions of the SDK.